 - He’s at dinner.
 (He is eating dinner)

-Uses of Preposition IN
+Uses of preposition IN as a Place

 The preposition in shows location inside, i.e. someone or something is located inside something else.

 - India is located in South Asia.

 - We were in the home when he arrived.